Migration from PostgreSQL database to Microsoft SQL Server

 Appendix B

-Delegating MS SQL Server access to users
+Delegating Microsoft SQL Server access to users

-It is necessary to add a login for users to access the configured MS SQL Server instance either using Windows Authentication or SQL Server Authentication.
+It is necessary to add a login for users to access the configured Microsoft SQL Server instance either using Windows Authentication or SQL Server Authentication.
 It is not, however, mandatory to create a new login.
 You can use existing service accounts, too.
 If there are none, then follow the steps given below to create a New Login and equip the user with the necessary permissions.

 1. Log in to SQL Server Management Studio.